Listen to this article:

 4. You’re interested in feeding your child a plant-based diet from the beginning.

 Many families are switching to predominantly plant-based diets.
-For some households, this means minimizing animal-derived products, like dairy formula, while many others are excluding them altogether.
-Well-planned plant based diets can be incredibly healthy and have been deemed appropriate even in infancy.
+For some households, this means minimizing animal-derived products like dairy formula.
+Lot of plant-based diets can be incredibly healthy and have been done properly even in infancy.

 5. You have ethical concerns with dairy formula.